-Two acoustic surveys were carried out in the Java Sea in opposite season : October 1993 (dry season) and February 1993 (wet season) with a dual beam echosounder working at a 120 kHz frequency (Fig. 1).
-Prospecting took place during night and day with biological sampling (pelagic and bottom trawlings, or samplings on professional seiners).
+Two acoustic surveys were carried out in the Java Sea in opposite seasons : October 1993 (dry season) and February 1994 (wet season) with a dual beam echo-sounder working at a 120 kHz frequency (Fig. 1).
+Prospecting took place during night and day with biological sampling (pelagic and bottom trawling, or samplings on professional seiners).
 Fish density was integrated per nautical mile.
-Along the transects, Target Strength measurements (more than 10,000 echoes each) occurred. hydrological profiles (T and S‰) were carried out in the middle and at the end of each transect.
+Along the transects, Target Strength measurements (more than 10,000 echoes each) occurred.
+Hydrological profiles (T and S‰) were carried out in the middle and at the end of each transect.